nickmiller-iit/AglycinesInsecticide/AnalysisNotes.md

 Initial inspection of read alignments suggested thare are a number of points in the genome where appreciable numbers of reads are aligned, but there is not a reference annotation.
 Used StringTie v 1.3.3b to assemble transcripts from each sample based on aligned reads.
 Because StringTie was supplied with the reference annotation, it kept track of the assembled exons & transcripts that overlap with existing reference annotations.
 Stringtie was then used to merge assemblies from individual samples into a single GFF.
 A quick analysis with gffcompare v0.9.8 shows that the merged assembly contains 33032 exons and 11509 loci that are not in the original reference annotation.

 After attempting to count reads, it became apparent that there were a number of genes identified by stringtie that overlapped with genes from the reference annotation.
-This causes problems because the assignment of a read to a gene becomes ambiguoue when it maps to >1 gene annotation.
+This causes problems because the assignment of a read to a gene becomes ambiguous when it maps to >1 gene annotation.
 The cautious approach is to only retain those genes identified by stingtie that do not overlapp with genes from the reference annotation.
 Used gffread v0.9.8d to convert the refrerence annotations from gff3 to gtf.
-Then used bedtools v2.26.0 to isolate fetures from the merged StringTie assembly that do not overlap at all with features in the reference annotation.
-Finally combined the two to produce a GTF file that contains orginal reference annotations plus noevel genes found by StringTie.
+Then used bedtools v2.26.0 to isolate features from the merged StringTie assembly that do not overlap at all with features in the reference annotation.
+Finally combined the two to produce a GTF file that contains orginal reference annotations plus novel genes found by StringTie.

 ## Read counting